First Unitarian Universalist Church of Austin: A Home for LGBTQ+ Support and Social Justice

 BY DASH HARRIS, LGBTQ+ HERITAGE INTERN

 Unitarian Universalists have long been at the forefront of advocating for social justice, embracing a philosophy rooted in the inherent worth and dignity of every individual.
-This commitment to inclusivity and equality extends to the LGBTQIA+ community, with First Unitarian Universalist Church of Austin (First UU) serving as a beacon of support and activism for over 50 years.
-As a historian reflecting on the rich history of First UU’s welcome for our LGBTQIA+ community, it becomes evident that this congregation's journey is deeply intertwined with the struggle for LGBTQIA+ rights and visibility in Austin and beyond.
+This commitment to inclusivity and equality extends to the LGBTQIA+ community, with First Unitarian Universalist Church of Austin (First UU) serving as a beacon of support and activism for more than 50 years.
+The rich history of First UU is deeply intertwined with the struggle for LGBTQIA+ rights and visibility in Austin and beyond, marked by milestones of unwavering inclusivity and activism.

 A Long-standing Progressive Community